|

 Convert & Company 1911-1930+ (FRA), made celluloid dolls, 1930+ Nani & Nano baby dolls, doll mark a windmill symbol France.

-Exeloid Company 1918-1920 (USA), made lightweight celluloid Pyralin novelty dolls in blue, pink or white, doll mark XLCO Made in U.S.A.
+Exeloid Company 1918-1920 (USA), made lightweight celluloid pyralin plastic like novelty dolls in blue, pink or white, doll mark XLCO Made in U.S.A.

 Paul Hausmeister & Company 1909+ (Göppingen, Germany) - is a little known doll